 Update: As originally envisioned, this project was to be led by a private developer as part of an air rights development over Hynes Station and the Mass Pike I-90, at the northeast corner of Boylston St. and Massachusetts Ave.
 In the absence of clear development plans, however, the MBTA has proceeded with design work independently in order to advance the station accessibility upgrades (while not precluding future private development).
-The design is currently at the 30% milestone.
+The design reached the 30% milestone in March 2024.
+Design activities have been placed on paused until a funding strategy can be developed for the construction of the upgrades.

-8. Packard's Corner, South Street, Sutherland Rd, Chiswick, and Chestnut Hill Ave Stations (B Branch)
+8. Blandford, Packard's Corner, Griggs, Allston, Warren, Sutherland Rd, Chiswick, Chestnut Hill Ave, and South Street Stations (B Branch)

-Scope: Each of these street-level Green Line stops on the B Branch will be modified by raising the existing platforms by 8 in. and adjusting nearby infrastructure as needed in order to provide accessibility.
+Scope: Each of these street-level Green Line stops on the B Branch will be modified by raising and widening the existing platforms by 8 in. and adjusting nearby infrastructure as needed in order to provide accessibility and/or consolidating with adjacent station.
+In May 2024, the MBTA was awarded \$67 million in Federal funds to aid in making these stations accessible.